UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_runJulia.rst

 Load a Julia module
 --------------------

-For reproducibility, we recommend **ALWAYS** loading a specific module instead of using the default
+For reproducibility, we recommend **ALWAYS** loading a specific module for the Julia version instead of using the default one.

 For this course, we recommend using the following Julia versions, because the exercises are developed with them: